100-percent-brendan/godot-noise-wfc-solver/README.md

 Tile Set Expectations
 ---------------------
 There are several expectations for the supplied tile set:
-1. Tile shape shall be square.
+1. Tile shape shall be square
-2. A terrain set shall be supplied at index 0, with at least one valid terrain.
+2. A terrain set shall be supplied at index 0, with at least one valid terrain
-3. The terrain mode shall be set to match corners and sides.
+3. The terrain mode shall be set to match corners and sides
-4. Tiles shall contain terrain data on all edge places.
+4. Tiles shall contain terrain data on all edge places
-5. Each tile shall be 1x1 in terms of unit size.
+5. Each tile shall be 1x1 in terms of unit size
 6. There must be edge pieces between bordering terrains allowing placement in all cardinal directions.
-A very simple subset of the Wang set may be used.
+A very simple subset of the Wang set may be used
 7. Terrains must logically flow such that no terrain is orphaned from the set.
-For example, water flows to mud flows to grass, but lava should not be on its own.
+For example, water flows to mud flows to grass, but lava should not be on its own

 Running Project
 ---------------